 There is also value to the consumers that we can estimate using the same framework.
 Let’s look just at the demand curve for a minute.
 In Figure 7-6, we’ve got a demand curve and a price (assuming that where price intersects demand is where the supply curve would be).

 Demand is sometimes called willingness to pay (WTP).
 Think of it this way.
 If you came crawling out of the desert, what would your willingness to pay be for one glass of water?
 Relatively speaking, probably pretty high.
-As you consumed increasingly more water (that is to say as quantity of water consumed increased as measured on the x-axis), your willingness to pay would fall.
+As you consumed increasingly more water (that is to say as the quantity of water consumed increased as measured on the x-axis), your willingness to pay would fall.
 We could even reach a point where you were being flooded with water and you would actually pay someone to remove water.
 In other words, you would be willing to pay someone to take away water.

 Figure 7-6 shows the same total revenue as for the market graph in Figure 7-5.
 Total revenue paid by the consumer equals total revenue collected by the producer.
-The area below the demand curve but above total revenue is value called consumer surplus.
-This is real value that the consumer was willing to pay for, but didn’t have to.
+The area below the demand curve but above total revenue is called consumer surplus.
+This is a real value that the consumer was willing to pay for, but didn’t have to.
 When we add the two, consumer surplus and total revenue, we get total value.

 I’ll give you a personal example, and I’m guessing you have many of your own.
 I went to the store to buy a book.
 It wasn’t really expensive, maybe only $15.
 I was prepared to pay $15, but perhaps not that much more.
 When I got to the cashier, I found out the book was 40% off.
 So, rather than paying $15, I had to pay only $9.
 If you look at the orange line in Figure 7-6, it represents a quantity of 1 book, and my willingness to pay $15 as read from the demand curve.
 The price line is much lower though – it’s at $9.
-For one book the revenue was $9, but my consumer surplus (the value that stayed in my pocked) was $6.
+For one book the revenue was $9, but my consumer surplus (the value that stayed in my pocket) was $6.

 When the demand curve represents the market, we could theoretically organize all potential buyers from highest WTP to lowest, which could be negative – ever hear someone say, “you’d have to pay me to…?”
 Because there are many people willing to pay much higher than the market price, we can add that unpaid value to consumer surplus.
 We can keep adding as we slide down the demand curve to the point where WTP = price.
 Beyond that point, WTP is less than the price and people will not make any more purchases.
 Consequently, the shaded triangle above TR but below demand is consumer surplus.